 - Older age.
 Men of any age can get prostate cancer.
 However, it’s most common in men older than 65 years of age.

 - African-American men are more likely to develop prostate cancer than Caucasian men.

 - Family history.
 Men who have had a father or brother with prostate cancer are at increased risk of developing the disease.

-- Obesity.
-Obese men who are diagnosed with prostate cancer are more likely to have an advanced or aggressive cancer.
+- Men with obesity who are diagnosed with prostate cancer are more likely to have an advanced or aggressive cancer.

 How is prostate cancer diagnosed?

 Prostate cancer is diagnosed with a biopsy of the prostate.
 A biopsy is usually done if symptoms or a screening raises concern.
 A prostate cancer screening is a test your doctor uses to look for the disease before you have symptoms.
 There are two screening tests available: a digital rectal exam (DRE) and a prostate-specific antigen (PSA) test.
 You and your doctor will decide if you need a screening.
 However, these tests can only tell your doctor whether your prostate is healthy.
 Abnormal test results don’t always mean you have cancer.
 How often you should be screened depends on your age and your personal risk factors.

-During a DRE, your doctor will insert his or her gloved, lubricated finger a few inches into your rectum to feel your prostate gland.
+During a DRE, your doctor will insert their gloved, lubricated finger a few inches into your rectum to feel your prostate gland.
 A normal prostate feels firm.
 If there are hard spots on the prostate, your doctor may suggest additional testing to check for prostate cancer.